• Nicola Wallis is a linocut printmaker and artist who holds a master’s degree in fine art from the prestigious Slade...

-Nicola Wallis is a printmaker and artist who specialises in creating linocut prints.
-She obtained a master’s degree in fine art from the prestigious Slade School of Art in 2012, with the support of a bursary from the Arts and Humanities Research Council.
-After completing her studies at Slade, Nicola was awarded the Adrian Carruthers Award and continues to showcase her work regularly.
-Now, her time is divided between Wiltshire, Newcastle, and London, where she produces limited edition linocut prints in her personal studio and prints with other professional printmakers at their studios.
+Nicola Wallis is a linocut printmaker and artist who holds a master’s degree in fine art from the prestigious Slade School of Art in London (2006).
+She studied there with the support of an Arts and Humanities Research Council bursary.
+After graduating, she received the Adrian Carruthers Award and has since exhibited her work regularly.
+Nicola divides her time between Wiltshire, Newcastle, and London, where she creates limited-edition linocuts in her studio and collaborates with professional printmakers.

 • ABOUT THE PRINTS